Are you seeing your cost as "Not Set" on your Products page or Product Sales Report?

-If your inventory page shows many products that say "Not Set", that indicates these products did not have a lot cost associated with them.
+If so, that indicates those specific products, in the current lot, do not have a lot cost associated with them.

-This is most common when looking at Inventory page (or Sales Reports for a time that was before Thrive Inventory by Shopventory was installed).
-Thrive Inventory does not know what your products cost before we were managing things, so no retroactive profit calculation is made automatically.
+Thrive does not know what your products cost before we were managing things, so no retroactive profit calculation is made automatically.

-This can even happen if you create a new product, add quantities and save.
-Then, come back and add a cost.
+This can also happen if you create a new product, add quantities, and "Save."
+Then, later on, you come back and add a cost.

 No matter how it happened, you can backfill all costs that say "Not Set" at once with current default costs.

-To do this, navigate to the Advanced tab in your Settings pages and launch the task 'Set default cost on all lots without cost':
+To do this, navigate to the Advanced page (in Settings) and launch the task 'Set default cost on all lots without cost':

 This task will apply the default cost to any lots that are "Not set" on your inventory page.

-As a reminder, the default cost is the cost listed inside the product edit page:
+As a reminder, the default cost is the cost listed on the product edit page:

 The default cost can also be seen as a small grey number on the inventory screen:

 Using the snapshot here as an example, running the 'Set default cost on lots without cost' task would replace the blue 'Not Set' with the $15.00 default cost in grey.